ChrisK-0/Web_OS/README.md

 # About this project

 Personal project for fun and self education.
 This project is currently WIP.
+Developed in React.

 ### Todo